magang-mknows/kg/README.md

 # Contribution Guide

-# Please DO NOT Direct PUSH to develop Branch
+# Please DO NOT Direct PUSH to main Branch

 ## Braching Guide